ArnoldDP/OStim-Community-Modlist/README.md

  It is recommended that you start with a clean, unmodified, and up to date installation of Skyrim through the Steam store (no GOG, sorry).
 A modified version may fail to install properly, if at all.
  If you downgraded, validate your files by going to your library, right clicking "The Elder Scrolls V: Skyrim Special Edition", select properties, local files, and then click verify integrity of game files.
 Alternatively, you can completely uninstall the game and all related files and then reinstall it.
 After thats done, you can proceed with the installation.

- The only hard requirements to run this modlist are a CPU with AVX2 support and ~230 gigs of storage available.
+ The only hard requirements to run this modlist are a CPU with AVX2 support and ~260 gigs of storage available.

- Recommended min specs for 1080p:
+ Recommended specs for 1080p:

-  CPU: Ryzen 5 5600/intel 11600k
+  CPU: Ryzen 5 5600/intel i5 11600k

   GPU: RTX 3060 8gb/RX 6600 8gb